We love to use coconut coir as the main ingredient of our microgreen growing media.

 We will discuss each of these in more detail later in the article.
 But first, let's expand a brick of coconut coir!

-We go deep into the numbers later in the article to figure out the best way to buy coconut coir.
+We go deep into the numbers later in the article to determine the best way to buy coconut coir.

-I had intentions of fast-forwarding through much of this, but I brought up some good points throughout the video.
+I intended to fast-forward through much of this, but I brought up some good points throughout the video.

-As you saw in the Instagram video (@myviewfromthewoods), I just poured water into the nursery pot indiscriminately.
+As you saw in the Instagram video (@myviewfromthewoods), I indiscriminately poured water into the nursery pot.

 Why Moisture Is A Problem With Coco Coir Bricks